 Tara worked to understand the endocrinology of fish pregnancy.

-Josh's project focused on the triggers of parturition in viviparous reptiles, in collaboration with Dr Jonathan Paul at the University of Newcastle.
+Josh's project focused on the triggers of labour in viviparous reptiles, in collaboration with Dr Jonathan Paul at the University of Newcastle.
 He received a grant for his research and a travel grant from the Australian Society of Herpetologists.
 He is now working in business.

 Honours I (2017)